tmlye/dotfiles/README.md

 and then execute the script.
 This should symlink all the files in the `~/.dotfiles` directory to the correct locations in your home folder.

-In order for awesomepd to work correctly, you need to have `mpc` installed!

 ### Wallpaper

 Simply place your wallpaper in `~/.wallpaper/current.jpg` and everything should work fine.
-You can modify the location for the wallpaper in `~/.dotfiles/awesome/themes/default/theme.lua`.
+You can modify the location for the wallpaper in `~/.dotfiles/awesome/theme.lua`.

 ## Credit